Healthcare & Health Insurance in Sri Lanka

 When we asked about emergency services, members in Sri Lanka wrote:

 "Emergency services in Sri Lanka are generally reliable and efficient.
 In the event of an emergency, the best way to call for an ambulance is to dial the national emergency number, which is 119.
 The ambulance service is free of charge and is available 24 hours a day, 7 days a week.
 The ambulance service is provided by the Sri Lanka Red Cross Society and is staffed by trained personnel.
-The ambulance will be dispatched to the location of the emergency and will provide medical assistance as needed," explained one digital nomad living in Sri Lanka.
+The ambulance will be dispatched to the location of the emergency and will provide medical assistance as needed," explained one person living in Sri Lanka.

 Will I need to travel to see a specialist?